-load balancing failed for the DHCPv6 message (transaction id: %1) because DUID is missing load balancing failed for the DHCPv4 message (transaction id: %1) because HW address and client identifier are missing
+load balancing failed for the DHCPv6 message (transaction id: %1) because DUID is missing

 This debug message is issued when the HA hook library was unable to load balance an incoming DHCPv6 query because neither client identifier nor HW address was included in the query.
 The query will be dropped.
 The sole argument contains transaction id.